stevenf7/IsaacSim/source/standalone_examples/cortex/README.md

 The sim environment is constantly streaming the ground truth poses of the blocks to the belief, and the block stacking behavior is set up to constantly synchronize the belief with those ground truth poses it receives.
-Therefore, you'll see the belief robot try to pick up the first block, realize that the block isn't moving in the real world, snap that block belief back to its original location, then try again.
+Therefore, you'll see the belief robot try to pick up the first block, realize that the block isn't moving in the (simulated version of the) real world, snap that block belief back to its original location, then try again.

 It'll repeat trying to pick up the block and failing until we connect the two robots and get the sim robot to follow the belief to make a real change to the simulated world.

+Additionally, try manually moving the block the robot is trying to manipulate (initially the blue block) in the simulated world's.
+You'll see the belief block follow and the robot react to that.
+But still, the belief robot is unable to affect the simulated world because control hasn't been launched.

 Now start the controller.
 From a terminal with the `cortex_control` ROS package installed and sourced run
 ```
 rosrun cortex_control sim_controller
 ```
 At this point, you'll see the belief robot snap to a configuration matching the simulated robot, and then continue reaching toward that first block.
 This time the simulated robot will follow the belief and actually pick up that first block.
-Now the belief robot is making a real impact on (the simulated version of) reality so the procedure can make progress.
+Now, with control running, the belief robot is making a real impact on (the simulated version of) reality so the procedure can make progress.

-If you leave it running, both robots will run in synchrony and build the towers of blocks.
-The belief robot is making on the decisions, and the simulated robot is following it closely, performing the same operations in (the simulated version of) reality.
+If you leave it running, both robots will run in synchrony and build the block tower.
+The belief robot is the one making the decisions, and the simulated robot is following that belief robot closely, in real time, performing the same operations in (the simulated version of) reality.

 ## Starting cortex and connecting to a physical robot